Most SGX listcos fail to offer transparency on how executive bonuses are set: NUS study

 In 2023, SGX RegCo updated the rules to require companies to disclose the exact remuneration of their directors and CEOs.
 The rule applies to annual reports for financial years ending on or after Dec 31, 2024.

-Despite greater transparency in directors’ and CEOs’ pay, the CIP report found that remuneration for key management personnel and employees related to substantial shareholders, directors or CEOs remains opaque.
+Despite greater transparency in directors’ and CEOs’ pay, the CIP report found that there remains a lack of transparency on remuneration paid to key management personnel and employees who are related to substantial shareholders, directors and CEOs.
+This creates a risk of expropriation of minority shareholders through unearned or excessive remuneration, it noted.

-Based on the findings, the study made 12 recommendations to improve remuneration practices and better align pay with long-term value creation.
+Based on these findings, the study made 12 recommendations to improve remuneration practices and better align pay with long-term value creation.

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.